pivorodrigues/devopstips/nginx.md

   - **Named Locations**

     - Named Location simply means assigning a name to a location context and using a directive, such as try-files.
+Use that location by its name, ensuring no re-evaluation has to happen on that final argument, but, instead, just a definitive call to the name location.

+    ```
+      events {}

+      http {

+        include mime.types;

+        server {

+          listen 80;
+          server_name 167.99.93.26;

+          root /sites/demo;

+          try_files $uri /cat.png /greet @friendly_404;

+          location @friendly_404 {
+            return 404 "Sorry, that file could not be found.";
+          }

+          location /greet {
+            return 200 "Hello User";
+          }

+        }
+      }
+    ```

+#